 820 Adams Avenue

 State & Local Government

 Elizabeth serves as a volunteer on the Planning Committee for Preakness at the Piazza, an event that benefits the National MS Society, and with Philadelphia Diner en Blanc, an organization that celebrates Philadelphia’s historic spaces and embraces spontaneity with a pop-up picnic.
-Elizabeth is a graduate of Young Involved Philadelphia’s Nonprofit Board Prep Program and is a current participant in the Forum of Executive Women’s 2016 Mentoring Circle Program.
+Elizabeth is a graduate of Young Involved Philadelphia’s Nonprofit Board Prep Program and the Forum of Executive Women’s 2016 Mentoring Circle Program.